sbender9/signalk-venus-plugin/README.md

 Use the #victron channel on the [Signal K Slack](http://slack-invite.signalk.org/).

 ## Plugin installation & configuration
-Installing is simple, though do read and heed the warning below (!).
+Installing is simple.
 The plugin is available in the signalk app store.
 Simply click to install.

 Then there are two settings.
-The first is how to connect to the Venus communication bus, called D-Bus.
+The first is how to connect to Venus OS.
 Choose between these:

 - A. Connect to localhost
 - B. Connect to a GX-device over tcp using MQTT (Plain text)